jonathannilsen/sdk-nrf/samples/peripheral/uart_cobs/README.rst

    :rows: nrf9160dk_nrf9160ns

 * If using two :ref:`nRF52840 DK <ug_nrf52>`, the UART pins for each board must be wired together externally using the GPIO pins.
-  Check the configuration for each board for information about which pins are used.
+  Check the configuration for information about which pins are used.
 * If using one :ref:`nRF9160 DK <ug_nrf9160>`, the on-board devices are connected internally, so no external wiring is required.

 User interface